jameslovallo/ardi/README.md

 Props are reactive, meaning the template is automatically updated when a prop's value changes, but you may encounter scenarios where you need to handle a property's value manually, i.e. to fetch data or apply an effect.
 You can use this callback to observe and react to prop updates.

-Here is an example from the weather demo.
+Here is an example from the forecast demo.

 ```js
 ardi({